 - Act as a liaison on behalf of the College. - Maintain communication with the Department of Education's Field Services Division via the YCP email account. - Hold an initial meeting with the Student Teacher prior to the beginning of the semester (the Student Teacher must schedule this meeting utilizing contact information provided by the Division of Field Services in the assignment email).
 Expectations of the College Supervisor and evaluation documentation are introduced and discussed during these initial meetings. - Develop and maintain a working relationship between Cooperating Teacher, School Administrators, and the Student Teacher. - Work with the Cooperating Teacher in the planning, observations, participation, and evaluation of the Student Teacher. - Visit the site 8-10 times per semester (dual special education Student Teachers receive at least 4 visits per placement).
-These visits include informal visits, evaluation conferences, student teacher lesson observations, etc. - Of the 8-10 visits the College Supervisor should observe the Student Teacher teaching lessons a minimum of 6 times (or more if needed) and provide feedback to the Student Teacher. - Use the York College of Pennsylvania Visitation Form for all written comments of the observation(s) and/or visit(s).
+These visits include informal visits, evaluation conferences, student teacher lesson observations, etc. - Observe and evaluate the Student Teacher teaching lessons a minimum of 6 times (or more if needed).
+It is expected that the College Supervisor holds a post-conference with the Student Teacher to provide feedback on each observed lesson.
+This post-conference may be scheduled in person or online. - Use the York College of Pennsylvania Visitation Form for all written comments of the observation(s) and/or visit(s).
 The commentary should include a description of what was observed, positive comments, ideas, and recommendations for improvement.
 The College

-- Supervisor retains each original signed Visitation Form, and a copy is provided to the Student Teacher and Cooperating Teacher. - Each completed Visitation Form must be discussed with and signed by the Student Teacher following each visit (face-to-face or virtually). - Check the Student Teacher Notebook during each visit for required components.
-This notebook may be physical or shared online. - Participate in at least two sets of evaluation conferences with the Cooperating Teacher and Student Teacher as follows: - Mid-semester: utilizing the Student Teacher Evaluation of PDE Stage 4 Competencies document (Student Teacher, Cooperating Teacher, and College Supervisor complete), and then the PDE 430 form (only College Supervisor completes and is confidential between the Student Teacher, College Supervisor, and Department of Education) - End of semester: utilizing the Student Teacher Evaluation of PDE Stage 4 Competencies document (Student Teacher, Cooperating Teacher, and College Supervisor complete), and then the PDE 430 form (only College Supervisor completes), and the final letter of reference (completed by the College Supervisor on York College of Pennsylvania letterhead and by the Cooperating Teacher utilizing school or teacher letterhead) - Assign the final grade for Student Teaching based upon the cumulative score on the endof-semester PDE 430. - Each College Supervisor is required to use the most current mileage log furnished by York College of Pennsylvania for recording miles traveled to visit Student Teachers in their host schools.
+- Supervisor retains each original signed Visitation Form, and a copy is provided to the Student Teacher and Cooperating Teacher. - Each completed Visitation Form must be discussed with and signed by the Student Teacher following each visit at a post-conference (face-to-face or virtually). - Check the Student Teacher Notebook during each visit for required components.
+This notebook may be physical or shared online. - Participate in at least two sets of evaluation conferences with the Cooperating Teacher and Student Teacher as follows: - Mid-semester: utilizing the Student Teacher Evaluation of PDE Stage 4 Competencies document (Student Teacher, Cooperating Teacher, and College Supervisor complete), and then the PDE 430 form (only College Supervisor completes and is confidential between the Student Teacher, College Supervisor, and Department of Education) - End of semester: utilizing the Student Teacher Evaluation of PDE Stage 4 Competencies document (Student Teacher, Cooperating Teacher, and College Supervisor complete), and then the PDE 430 form (only College Supervisor completes), and the final letter of reference (completed by the College Supervisor on York College of Pennsylvania letterhead and by the Cooperating Teacher utilizing school or teacher letterhead) - Assign the final grade for Student Teaching based upon the cumulative score on the endof-semester PDE 430 (table provided in this Handbook).
+The College Supervisor will enter this grade into the College's online portal. - Each College Supervisor is required to use the most current mileage log furnished by York College of Pennsylvania for recording miles traveled to visit Student Teachers in their host schools.
 This form should be downloaded from York College's College Supervisor website each semester, to be certain the correct mileage documentation is utilized.
 Miles traveled may be recorded according to either of the following examples (the shortest distance should be recorded): - from home to school to home - from York College to school to York College